kubernetes/website/content/en/docs/concepts/containers/images.md

 There were three built-in implementations of the kubelet credential provider integration:
 ACR (Azure Container Registry), ECR (Elastic Container Registry), and GCR (Google Container Registry).

-For more information on the legacy mechanism, read the documentation for the version of Kubenetes that you are using.
+For more information on the legacy mechanism, read the documentation for the version of Kubernetes that you are using.
 Kubernetes v1.26 through to v{{< skew latestVersion >}} do not include the legacy mechanism, so you would need to either:
 - configure a kubelet image credential provider on each node